chennu0311/ai-customer-support-agent/README.md

 Credentials are intentionally not included in this repository.

-**3. Add your business FAQ
+3. Add your business FAQ

-**
-Replace the demo FAQ with the actual business knowledge base.
+Replace the demonstration FAQ with the actual business knowledge base.

 Business-specific placeholders should be replaced with verified information such as: